 Can I take duty free alcohol into Dubai?

 A common misconception exists when it comes to taking duty free into Dubai.
 Technically, you’re allowed to carry up to 4 litres into the country.
 However, note the rule that you need a license to drink your own booze.
 While you might get away with a sneaky vodka in your room, I personally wouldn’t risk it.
-You can read more here.
+You can read more about Dubai’s drinking laws.

 You might have seen some headlines in recent years about people being arrested for travelling into Dubai with pain killers.
 While those headlines are typically following extreme cases (someone travelling with a 6-month supply that could look like professional supply), you do need to be careful.
 Although you’ll be fine with things like paracetamol, many drugs you might consider ‘normal’ are ‘controlled’ in Dubai.
 My sinus spray which gets me through long-haul flights is on the banned list.
-You can read more about the rules here.
-And you can see a full list of banned medicines here.
+You can read more about the prescription medicine rules.
+And you can see a full list of medicine banned in Dubai.

 Customs and Safety in Abu Dhabi